learn-the-web/topics/modular-typography/index.md

 ## Steps to creating a type system

-1. Choose the typeface for the body copy
+1. Choose the typeface for the body copy.
-2. Choose an appropriate font-size; usually 16 px unless the typeface is larger
+2. Choose an appropriate font-size the body copy—usually 16px (100%).
-3. Choose an appropriate line-height for the body text
+3. Choose an appropriate line-height for the body text—usually between 1.3–1.5 (depending on screen size).
-4. Choose a type scale, often based on a musical or other natural scale
+4. Choose a type scale, often based on a musical or other natural scale.
-5. Set up the CSS font-sizes, line-heights, and margins to fit the scale
+5. Set up the CSS font-sizes, line-heights, and margins to create the rhythm.
+6. Create a set of utility classes to be used throughout your design.

 **Example type choices**